Pied butcherbird: Voice

 The pied butcherbird has been considered the most accomplished songbird in Australia, its song described as a "magic flute" by one writer, richer and clearer than the Australian magpie.
-Song melodies vary across the continent and no single song is sung by the whole population.
-There is no clear demarcation between simple calls and elaborate songs: duets, and even larger choirs, are common.
+Song melodies vary across the continent, and no single song is sung by the whole population.
+There is no clear demarcation between simple calls and elaborate songs: duets and even larger choirs are common.
 The species improvises extensively in creating new and complex melodies.
 One of its calls has been likened to the opening bars of Beethoven's Fifth Symphony.
-Singing often takes place at dawn, and rarely late in the day.
+Singing often takes place at dawn and rarely late in the day.
 Pied butcherbirds sometimes sing on moonlit nights.

 Three types of song have been described: the day song is the most common, sung by birds alone or in pairs as a chorus or an antiphonal duet, generally over the course of the day and while the birds are in flight.
 It appears to promote bonding and act as communication.
-The whisper song is sung more commonly in wet or windy weather, the singer sitting in a tree warbling soft and complex harmonies for up to 45 minutes, often mimicking many other bird species as well as dogs barking, lambs bleating or even people whistling.
+The whisper song is sung more commonly in wet or windy weather, the singer sitting in a tree warbling soft and complex harmonies for up to 45 minutes, often mimicking many other bird species as well as dogs barking, lambs bleating, or even people whistling.
 In the breeding season, pied butcherbirds sing the breeding song at night until dawn, when they switch to the day song.
 This song is longer and more complex than the day song.
-In response to threats, pied butcherbirds may chatter or make a harmonic alarm call composed of short, loud descending notes.
+In response to threats, pied butcherbirds may chatter or make a harmonic alarm call composed of short, loud, descending notes.

 Similar species

-The black hood helps distinguish the pied butcherbird from other butcherbirds, the Australian magpie and much smaller magpie-lark, the latter of which also has a much smaller beak.
+The black hood helps distinguish the pied butcherbird from other butcherbirds, the Australian magpie, and the much smaller magpie-lark, the latter of which also has a much smaller beak.
 It has a higher-pitched call than the grey butcherbird and inhabits more open habitat.
 The juvenile pied butcherbird resembles the grey butcherbird: it has a buff upper throat and dark brown instead of black plumage.